-See 2023 Troop Payment Form in Chapter 10 (page 52) or Fee Schedule (page 44) for complete fee structure details and due dates.
+See 2024 Troop Payment Form in Chapter 10 (page 52) or Fee Schedule (page 44) for complete fee structure details and due dates.

-Sunday Regular Check-In: early afternoon Beginning at 12noon until 2:30pm - Arrival & Check-In:
+Sunday Regular Arrival, Parking & Check-In: Beginning at 12noon until 2:30pm

 We suggest a dining stop or bringing a sack lunch or to eat on the way to camp.
-The first meal in camp is dinner.
+The first meal in camp is dinner!
 We will wait for your entire troop to arrive, so make sure you all come together!

-From 12noon to 3:30pm - Round-Robin with a Troop Guide (not necessarily in this order):
+From 12noon to 3:30pm - Round-Robin with a Troop Guide (most often in this order):

-Medical Re-check by the Camp Health Officer for BSA Annual Health forms and insurance card copies, medications and prescriptions, and
+- Unit Roster & Financial Review with Business Mgr or Camp Director with all forms. - Medical Re-check by the Camp Health Officer for BSA Annual Health forms and insurance card copies, medications and prescriptions, and last-minute Special Dietary Needs forms.
+Please

-- Special Dietary Needs forms.
-Please prepare all forms in alphabetical order with NO staples. - Swim Checks by our Lifeguard Staff are required due to our open-water natural alpine lake, and necessary for all aquatics merit badge programs and recreational swimming and boating.
-We suggest you wear swimsuits under your uniform or carry them with you ready to change into them at the waterfront. - Camp Tour with your Troop Guide includes dining area procedures, shooting sports safety briefing, and program areas orientation.
+- prepare all forms in alphabetical order with NO staples! - Swim Checks by our Lifeguard Staff are required due to our open-water natural alpine lake, and necessary for all aquatics merit badge programs and recreational swimming and boating.
+We suggest you arrive wearing swimsuits under your uniform or carry them with you to change into them at the waterfront. - Camp Tour with your Troop Guide includes dining area procedures, shooting sports safety briefing, and program areas orientation.
 We understand that many troops that come to Marin-Sierra year after year are fairly familiar with the property layout.
 However, not only does the BSA require us to do the camp orientation tour, but for the sake of new Scouts and any changes we have made to camp program or property, we ask for your patience during this process.
 Your final stop will be your campsite for unpacking and set-up.
 Before that, you will leave your packs either in your vehicles or in the assembly area until the above round-robin session is completed.

-5pm - Scoutmaster & Senior Patrol Leader meeting at Ibach Lodge (will go straight to assembly and dinner from here, so bring your mess kit and wear your field uniform.)
+4:45pm - Scoutmaster & Senior Patrol Leader meeting at Ibach Lodge (will go from here straight to assembly, then dinner, so wear your field uniform and bring your mess kit.)